davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/explore-domain.md

 ### Internal

+#### Think

 To "think" (assuming you can't read or write) would be to make a modification in your own BNN (i.e. without going external, something you could do with your eyes closed).
 Many great ideas come to people in their sleep.
 This action depends on nothing but your own mind (which includes an objective function), and targets your own mind.

+#### Notes

 If you have a large body of personal notes, what ideas have you forgotten about in them?
 For the advantages of exploring your own notes, see [](./organize-notes.md).
 This action depends on your mind and notes, and targets your mind and notes.

+You should be able to follow any process from your public notes (e.g. on a car ride); you regularly publish all these thoughts.
+Start from public so you focus on quality first, and you get to see the rendered version of articles (easier to follow links, fix easy issues).
+Following a public process also helps you identify what needs to be publicized most, and it helps you see the big picture (because of the TOC on the right).
+If you're only reading your public notes, you'll also only go to them when you want to add notes.

+You'll almost surely start to open these articles in vim, and you'll see anything that is different in your personal notes from your public notes.
+While you are only exploring, limit yourself to fixing minor errors, annotating (i.e. only adding comments), and removing comments.
+If you want to restructure (e.g. move and rename files), create a new TODo, finish your current task early, and return to planning (compare the task to at least one other, then commit to the new work).
+This approach also works well with git; it will be obvious in your history when you e.g. renamed files and moved content between articles because your changes will be more limited to a rename or move.

+#### Net analogy

 In a net we literally use random number generation to create ideas; this step is assisted by the loss function through the "educated guess" system of backpropagation.
 Other aspects of the guessing